 A Better Test

 Because magnesium plays a role in so many bodily processes, running low can contribute to a wide range of symptoms.
-Diabetes, heart disease, high blood pressure, migraines, irritable bowel syndrome, constipation, stroke, ADHD, osteoporosis, and many more may all be traced back to a magnesium deficiency.
+Magnesium deficiency contributes to diabetes, heart disease, high blood pressure, migraines, irritable bowel syndrome, constipation, stroke, ADHD, osteoporosis, and more.

 But even if a doctor orders a magnesium test, they probably still won’t see a correlation with these diseases, because the test can be misleading.
 Our blood serum doesn’t accurately reflect the body’s total magnesium levels, yet this is where a standard test takes its measurement.